Battle of Assandun: Battlefield location

 There is another possible location of the battle; Ashdon, also in Essex, or closer to nearby Hadstock.
-There have been many finds of Roman and Anglo-Saxon coins in the area and the construction of the Saffron Walden to Bartlow branch line through the 'Red Field' between Hadstock and Linton in the 1860s discovered a large number of skeletal remains.
+There have been many findings of Roman and Anglo-Saxon coins in the area, and the construction of the Saffron Walden to Bartlow branch line through the 'Red Field' between Hadstock and Linton in the 1860s discovered a large number of skeletal remains.
 Historians have argued inconclusively over the different sites for years.
-Ashdon's 10th-century wooden village church, itself possibly built on the site of a pre-Christian temple, was probably rebuilt in stone in the early 11th century, about the right time for Cnut's conquest.
+Ashdon's 10th-century wooden village church itself was possibly built on the site of a pre-Christian temple, that was rebuilt using stone in the early 11th century, about the right time for Cnut's conquest.
 Little remains of the earlier structures, which were largely obliterated by the construction of the current church of All Saints during the late 13th to early 15th centuries.
 A possible site for Cnut's church is St Botolph's Church in Hadstock, known to date from the early 11th century, still largely extant, and much closer to an alternative battle site.